Mod (subculture): Etymology and usage

 The term mod derives from modernist, a term used in the 1950s to describe modern jazz musicians and fans.
-This usage contrasted with the term trad, which described traditional jazz players and fans.
+That usage contrasted with the term trad, which described traditional jazz players and fans.
 The 1959 novel Absolute Beginners describes modernists as young modern jazz fans who dress in sharp modern Italian clothes.
 The novel may be one of the earliest examples of the term being written to describe young British style-conscious modern jazz fans.
-This usage of the word modernist should not be confused with modernism in the context of literature, art, design and architecture.
-From the mid-to-late 1960s onwards, the mass media often used the term mod in a wider sense to describe anything that was believed to be popular, fashionable or modern.
+That use of the word modernist should not be confused with modernism in the context of literature, art, design and architecture.
+From the mid-to-late 1960s onwards, the mass media often used the term mod in a wider sense, to describe anything that was believed to be popular, fashionable or modern.

-Paul Jobling and David Crowley argued that the definition of mod can be difficult to pin down, because throughout the subculture's original era, it was "prone to continuous reinvention."
-They claimed that since the mod scene was so pluralist, the word mod was an umbrella term that covered several distinct sub-scenes.
-Terry Rawlings argued that mods are difficult to define because the subculture started out as a "mysterious semi-secret world", which the Who's manager Peter Meaden summarised as "clean living under difficult circumstances."
+Paul Jobling and David Crowley argued that the definition of mod could be difficult to pin down because, throughout the subculture's original era, it was "prone to continuous reinvention".
+They claim that, since the mod scene was so pluralist, the word mod was an umbrella term that covered several distinct sub-scenes.
+Terry Rawlings argued that mods were difficult to define because the subculture started out as a "mysterious semi-secret world", which the Who's manager Peter Meaden summarised as "clean living under difficult circumstances".

-History 1958–1969
+1958–1970: Original movement

-George Melly wrote that mods were initially a small group of clothes-focused English working class young men insisting on clothes and shoes tailored to their style, who emerged during the modern jazz boom of the late 1950s.
+George Melly wrote that mods were initially a small group of clothes-focused young English working class men, insisting on clothes and shoes tailored to their style, who emerged during the modern jazz boom of the late 1950s.
 Early mods watched French and Italian art films and read Italian magazines to look for style ideas.
 They usually held semi-skilled manual jobs or low grade white-collar positions such as a clerk, messenger or office boy.
 According to Dick Hebdige, mods created a parody of the consumer society that they lived in.